 Samuel steps down as Chairman in 1957 and is succeeded by Solly Wernick.

-In 1967 Solly sells his shares to his brothers and Nat takes over as Chairman.
+In 1967 Nat Wernick takes over as Chairman.

 In 1968 production stops at the cramped Waterloo Road site, with all staff moving to Brownhills.

-In the late 1960’s Lionel’s eleven year old son David is employed by the Company sorting bolts during his school holidays.
+In the late 1960’s Lionel’s eleven year old grandson David is employed by the Company sorting bolts during his school holidays.

-In 1971 the board accepts Nat’s proposal that Chairmanship should rotate amongst the brothers.
+In 1971 the board accepts Nat’s proposal that Chairmanship should rotate amongst all of Sam’s sons.
 Joe Wernick is appointed Managing Director for the Midlands and Lionel Wernick is appointed as Managing Director of the South.

 In 1971, the board agrees to ‘set machinery in motion for buildings on hire.’
 In 1974 a subsidiary is renamed ‘Wernick Hire’.

-In 1975 the first non-family board members are appointed to S. Wernick and Sons, and some, Harry Peacock, Ray Hunt and Don Richards, are further appointed as Group Directors in 1977.
+In 1975 the fi rst non-family board members are appointed to S. Wernick and Sons, and Harry Peacock, Ray Hunt and Don Richards, are further appointed as Group Directors in 1977.

 Joe’s son, Julian, and Lionel’s son, David, join the Company in 1978.
 Julian runs the first hire depot in the Midlands and David works in the sales department at Billericay.

-In 1979 Nat leaves the Group due to poor health.
+In 1979 Nat leaves the Group due to poor healthh.

-In 1981 David becomes a Director of the construction division.
+In 1981 David Wernick becomes a Director of the construction division.

-In 1989 Wernick takes over Swiftplan, another rival modular building company but specialising in steel framed buildings and based in Neath, South Wales.
+In 1989 Wernick takes over Swiftplan®, another rival modular building company but specialising in steel framed buildings and based in South Wales.
 David Wernick is appointed as Swiftplan’s Chairman.

 Brownhills is closed in 1991 in favour of the more modern factories at Wickford and Neath.
 Julian Wernick leaves the Group in the same year.